TheJambo/ToDoInterviewTest/readme.md

 ### Topics needed to cover:

 * Assumptions made (What should the "Clear" button do?
 Clear completed?
 Clear Everything?)
   * Who would you clear these assumptions with?
 * Field Testing
   * Max values (Length)
   * Unicode?
   * JS Injection?
   * DB Injection?
 (Did they know it doesn't use a DB?)

 * Value of Exploratory vs Script based testing
   * Which will result in finding more issues?
   * Given limited time, which would you focus on any why?

+* Severity vs Impact of the bugs
+  * What is Severity and Impact?
+  * How would you prioritise the list you've written?
+    * If you only had 5 minutes to retest the application, where would you start?

 * What is written down in a bug report from this example?
   * Input Provided
   * Expected Output